Dungog Wastewater Treatment Works and Wastewater Pump Station Upgrade

 - Early 2021: Completion of new WWTW and decision on pump station and rising main design and location

-- Early 2022: Completion of new pump station and rising main.
+- September 2022: Completion of new pump station and rising main.